 He's willing to fight for the things he said that he wants to get accomplished.

-They'll still sound as conservative as they can be, but when push comes to shove, you know, their arms can be twisted and and they are more about self-preservation and keeping their power than they are about serving their constituents.
+They'll sound as conservative as they can be, but when push comes to shove, you know, their arms can be twisted and they are more about self-preservation and keeping their power than they are about serving their constituents.

 Same on the Democratic side.

-Or you make a promise you're gonna cut taxes, you mean it, you cut them.
+Or you make a promise you're going to cut taxes.

-Or you're gonna get rid of bureaucracy, you actually start signing away the bureaucracy, and you're gonna fight for energy independence and get the jobs and the national security benefits, you actually do the job.
+And you're going to fight for energy independence and get the jobs and the national security benefits.

-I mean, it's an alien concept, seemingly, to so many that you know we have hope for every once in a while, and they're going to Washington, and we think maybe they're actually going to shake things up, and they all end up capitulating.
+I mean, it's an alien concept, seemingly, to so many that, you know, we have hope for every once in a while.

-You know, in this particular showdown with Mexico, Donald Trump took a stand, stood alone and won.
+You know, in this particular showdown with Mexico, Donald Trump took a stand, stood alone, and won.

 And even the AP grudgingly conceded that maybe Trump's critics were wrong.